 Chronic alcohol use can also cause high triglyceride levels, a major risk factor for pancreatitis.

-For people whose chronic pancreatitis is caused by alcohol abuse, drinking alcohol can result in severe health issues and even death.
+For people whose chronic pancreatitis is caused by alcohol use, drinking alcohol can result in severe health issues and even death.

 Fried foods and high-fat foods